trashpirate/flamestarters/README.md

 Code is divided into three submodules:

 **[Artwork](https://github.com/trashpirate/flamestarters-artwork):**
-Code to generate the NFT collection for upload on IPFS
+Code to generate the NFT collection for upload on IPFS; Artwork by [@CreativeCuse](https://twitter.com/CreativeCuse)

 **[Smart Contracts](https://github.com/trashpirate/flamestarters-smart-contracts):**
 Code to test and deploy the NFT smart contracts based on ERC721A standard